The trends in mobile app statics

 In order to reach the goal, the offerings from the app store need to be powerful and they still need to have a great experience to attract and retain users.
 The app must be worth the value otherwise it won’t win over the users hearts.

-It’s a millennials world today and while having my research on the stats around app download, a thought flashed across my mind and here are the insights I have gathered after my extensive research.
+It’s the world of a millennial today and while having my research on the stats around app download, a thought flashed across my mind and here are the insights I have gathered after my extensive research.

 |Daily App Opens?||Millennials||Generation X||Baby Boomers and Older|